TBDMProject/SQL-PRESTO-TECH_1/README.md

 ## Results

+This section displays the results obtained in terms of the user's ability to visualize and analyze data through the use of graphs.

+In order to represent data through graphs Plotly has been used, obviously this library provides the possibility to create numerous types of graphs, some examples are:
 <h3 id="linechart-1">Line Chart</h3>

 The following graph shows the temperature measured by a device over a set period of time: